-Aloo Ki Sabzi is a traditional Indian style potato curry without onion or garlic.
+Aloo Ki Sabzi is a traditional Indian-style potato curry cooked without onion or garlic.
 It is a flavorsome, gluten-free, vegan Indian curry.
 This potato curry is best served with piping hot poori and delicious raita of choice on the side.
 Be sure to watch the video!